dilshanliyanage1000/WatchFlix/README.md

 # WatchFlix
 A dynamic movie streaming platform built with **ASP.NET Core MVC**.
-CineQuest lets users sign up, upload movies, and manage movie details effortlessly.
+This application lets users sign up, upload movies, and manage movie details effortlessly.
 Other users can explore movies, share their thoughts through comments, and rate their favorites.
 The app leverages **AWS services** for seamless storage and data management.

 ---